administer-org/documentation/AOS/maintaining/setup.md

 Commands will generally differ based on what operating system you are using.
 :::

-The steps will differ a little bit but generaly they should folow these steps:
+The steps will differ a little bit but generally they should follow these steps:

 1. Install uv:
 ```sh